 Drinking a soft drink from a glass you would usually fill with alcohol can be a great way to cut back without feeling like you're missing out.
 When you're trying to resist the pressure to have alcohol, get a drink that looks like it's an alcoholic one, or try having a shandy instead.

 Alcohol dehydrates you so it's important to drink water before you begin drinking and inbetween alcoholic drinks.
 People often guzzle the first drink because they're thirsty.
 Alternating alcoholic drinks with water or soft drinks will not only stop you getting too intoxicated, it will help reduce headaches and hangover symptoms the next day.

 - Know your units and monitor your intake

 Keep a drink diary.
 Writing this on a regular basis will help you to work out how much you're drinking.
-Sites like this one by the NHS can help you work out the number of units in your drinks.
+Sites like this one on alcohol support by the NHS can help you work out the number of units in your drinks.

 - Understand your triggers

 If you’re really trying to cut down on your alcohol intake, work out which situations you know will encourage you to drink and then look for alternatives - for example, if you're going out with friends suggest the cinema instead of the pub.